RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: RACCER

+RACCER does not search for the counterfactual directly but looks for a sequence of actions to transform the original into the counterfactual instance \cite{karimi2020algorithmic,ustun2019actionable,karimi2020survey}.
+This way of conducting counterfactual searches is more informative for the user, as they can be presented with not just the counterfactual instance, but also the sequence of actions they need to perform to obtain their desired outcome.
 To that end, we set out to find the optimal sequence of actions $A$ that can transform $x$ into a counterfactual state $x'$.
-In the remainder of this section we first describe how we can compare and evaluate different action sequences that lead to counterfactual states (Sections \ref{3.1} and \ref{3.2}) and describe our approach to searching for the optimal one (Section \ref{3.3}).
+In the remainder of this section, we describe how we can evaluate action sequences that lead to counterfactual states (Sections \ref{3.1} and \ref{3.2}) and describe our approach to searching for the optimal one (Section \ref{3.3}).